Benefits and Services

 Dependent Term Life Insurance.
 Benefits eligible employees may elect $5,000 term life insurance with $5,000 AD&D for all eligible dependents.
 Benefits are payable to the employee.
 Enrollment must be completed during the first 31 days of employment.
 Subsequent application for enrollment will be subject to satisfying evidence of insurability.
 For more information refer to www.ers.state.tx.us.

 Voluntary Accidental Death and Dismemberment (AD&D).
 Benefits eligible employees may elect additional accidental death and dismemberment coverage between $10,000 and $200,000 in increments of $5,000.
 This plan also provides an option for dependent coverage based on a percentage of the employee’s coverage.
-Enrollment must be completed during the first 31 days of employment or during summer enrollment.
-For more information refer to www.ers.state.tx.us.
+Enrollment must be completed during the first 31 days of employment or during annual enrollment.
+For more information see www.ers.state.tx.us.

-Workers’ Compensation Insurance (WCI).
-WCI is regulated by the state of Texas and may provide medical and income benefits for injuries and occupational illnesses that arise out of the course and scope of employment.
+Workers’ Compensation Insurance (WC).WC is regulated by the state of Texas and may provide medical and income benefits for injuries and occupational illnesses that arise out of the course and scope of employment.
 This program is available to all employees whose names appear on the payroll.
 The Texas Tech University System Office of Risk Management is the point of contact for all employees.
-That office will report to the State Office of Risk Management, the agency that administers the program.
-The Texas Department of Insurance Workers’ Compensation Division promulgates rules and regulations governing WCI (OP 70.13)
+That office will report to the State Office of Risk Management, the state agency that administers the program.
+The Texas Department of Insurance Workers’ Compensation Division promulgates rules and regulations governing WC (OP 70.13)

 Legal Liability Insurance.
 In litigation against the university and any employees sued for acts within the course and scope of their employment, the Office of the Attorney General provides a defense.
 In those cases, indemnity is provided to the employees pursuant to state law.
 The university does not purchase general liability insurance.